-Taking a team to that level requires special leadership – someone with patience, grit, and the ability to ensure each part works with all the others so the engine can fire on all cylinders.
-That type of leader is a catalyst – someone who enables others to perform together in a way they never could on their own.
+Taking a team to the next level requires special leadership – someone with patience, grit, and the ability to ensure each part works with all the others so the engine can fire on all cylinders.
+It also requires leveling up your leadership by becoming the type of leader that is a catalyst – someone who enables others to perform together in a way they never could on their own.

 What’s the secret?

 Based on my experiences and the lessons I’ve learned from mentors and colleagues, here are five things you can do to help your team achieve breakthrough performance: